Om-Prakash-Verma/AetherSchedule/README.md

 The application should now be running locally!
 The first time you access the app, it will automatically seed the database with initial demo data.

 ---
-**Note on Manual Database Pushing:** The `npm run dev` script now handles pushing the schema automatically.
-If you ever need to do it manually (e.g., after changing the schema while the dev server is running), you can use the following command in a separate terminal:
+**Note on Manual Database Pushing:** The `npm run dev` script handles pushing the schema automatically on startup.
+If you ever need to sync schema changes *while the dev server is already running*, you can use the following command in a separate terminal:
 ```bash
 npm run db:push
 ```